gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 Key changes in the new webpack version:

-- Improve build performance with Persistent Caching.
+- Improve build performance with Persistent Caching
-- Improve Long Term Caching with better algorithms and defaults.
+- Improve Long Term Caching with better algorithms and defaults
-- Improve bundle size with better Tree Shaking and Code Generation.
+- Improve bundle size with better Tree Shaking and Code Generation
-- Improve compatibility with the web platform.
+- Improve compatibility with the web platform
-- Clean up internal structures that were left in a weird state while implementing features in v4 without introducing any breaking changes.
+- Clean up internal structures that were left in a weird state while implementing features in v4 without introducing any breaking changes
-- Prepare for future features by introducing breaking changes now, allowing us to stay on v5 for as long as possible.
+- Prepare for future features by introducing breaking changes now, allowing us to stay on v5 for as long as possible

-We’ve tried to fence you from the burden of manual webpack migration but if you are using a custom webpack config or community plugins that do not support webpack5 yet, you may find [webpack migration guide](https://webpack.js.org/migrate/5/) useful.
+We’ve tried to fence you from the burden of manual webpack migration but if you are using a custom webpack config or community plugins that do not support webpack 5 yet, you may find the [webpack migration guide](https://webpack.js.org/migrate/5/) useful.

 #### Changes to ESLint